 You will do the exercises on your own.
 Pumping your ankles up and down is helpful in decreasing the chances of blood clots by keeping the blood moving in your legs.
 Tightening your thigh and buttock muscles is also helpful.
 You will have support stockings on both legs after surgery to help minimize swelling.
 Move around often after surgery.

-Following knee replacement, the focus is on getting good range of motion and controlling your pain and swelling the first month.
-Then you will progress to strengthening exercises once you have good range of motion and your pain and swelling are under control.
+The focus of total knee replacement recovery is getting a good range of motion and controlling your pain and swelling the first month.
+Then you will progress to strengthening exercises once you have a good range of motion and your pain and swelling are under control.

-Resumption of normal activities after joint replacement is highly dependent on the individual patient.
+Resumption of normal activities after total knee replacement is highly dependent on the individual patient.
 You should go at your own speed depending on how you feel.
 The first two weeks are the most difficult.

-You will fatigue easily and will not sleep well for the first month after surgery, but this will improve with time.
+You will fatigue easily and may not sleep well for the first month after total knee replacement, but this will improve with time.
 Patients are encouraged to increase your activities as you can tolerate.
 Don’t be afraid to push yourself.
 Many total joint surgeons ask their patients to avoid running and jumping activities after surgery as this can cause the implant to prematurely fail.